-When you glance at the Thrift Savings Plan (TSP) year-to-date returns on the front page of the FedSmith site today, it may make you feel better.
-Because, with the exception of the F fund, all of the TSP funds are up for the year.
-Unfortunately, the returns that are displayed are only for one day of trading in the stock market.
+When you glance at the Thrift Savings Plan (TSP) performance for December 2008, it may make you feel better because, with the exception of the F fund, all of the TSP funds are up for the month.

 The reality is that the Dow Jones Industrial Average was down 33.8% in 2008.
 That is the worst year of returns since 1931.
 The S&P 500 (the index used for the TSP’s C fund) ended down 38.5% for 2008.
 The result is the worst year the C fund has experienced since the Thrift Savings Plan was initiated.